Msprg/iButton-to-RW1990-cloner/README.md

 * Advanced mode which exposes a bit more control.
 * Changing **currently active** memory slot manually.
 Also ignoring GPIO memory slot selecting in advanced mode.
 * Editing memory slots - contents (7 or all 8 bytes in advanced mode) & name.
-* Ability to edit name of the memory slot withoout modifying contents.
+* Ability to edit name of the memory slot without modifying contents.
+* Ability to clear / wipe all memory slots at once.

 Hopefully, more to come!